altmp/altv-docs/articles/permissions.md

 # Permissions System

-Permissions are set on a resource-by-resource basis and have to be accepted by the user joining the server
+Permissions are set on a resource-by-resource (in `resource.toml`) basis and have to be accepted by the user joining the server

 ## Permission Types